irshadmb/JsonTools4U/README.md

 ## Description

-`stringtojson` is a Node.js application built using Express.js.
+`jsontools4u` is a Node.js application built using Express.js.
 It accepts a stringified JSON as input via a POST request and converts it into a JSON object.
 This is useful for handling and parsing raw JSON data passed as strings in HTTP requests.

 ## Installation